The History of Changes in Football Football Rules – Introduction

 . the 1970s.
 The red and yellow cards system became the finals of the 1970 FIFA World Cup as a player's warning or punishment.
 Referees indicate that a player has committed a crime and the red card is a more serious offense than the yellow card.

 In 1990, the law in force changed again and this time for the attacker.
-In accordance with the law change, the attacker is now set up when the last defense level is set.
+According to the law, the attacker is next to him if he is at the defensive level at the last-last.

-Other changes include goalkeepers who were banned in 1992. the rules of the game in 1994, the next year with the fourth official.
+Other changes include the goalkeepers who were transferred in 1992. the rules of the game in 1994, the next year with the fourth official.
 Initially, named "Linesmen", in 1996 he was named "Assistant Referees".
 In 1997, the revision of the laws was again made to improve the game.

 Source by SBOBET